 My favourite skincare product is my Skin Reset, which I love for promoting ultra-glowing, even, and dewy skin.
 It was the original product I developed, and it’s proven to outperform some of the most recognised vitamin C and brightening products in the world.
 I apply it day and night and it’s truly transformed my skin.

-I wear our Skin Shield Face SPF 30 every single day to protect myself from UV rays and also from pollution.
 Eighty percent of visible facial ageing is from UV exposure, and man-made pollution not only damages skin directly but also contributes to the erosion of the ozone layer, meaning we’re getting more sun exposure than ever, even on cold, cloudy days!
 Our SPF formulas protect from the sun and also contain antioxidants, boosting its pollution-fighting powers, so I am very active in promoting this as a core product in our customers’ skincare routines.